GiuseppeRotondo03/JumpJump_Project.github.io-/README.md

 # #What would I have done
 <hr>
+This project has finally tested my ability of be able to work hours in a row, publish something finished, and respond to feedback from beta testers.
 If I had more resources, I would have liked to make the game even more unique and communicate with the player more efficiently.
 - For the first point, I would have made each room take the most unique and important features of other games and have obstacles, music, sounds and art inspired by those games (Example: super mario).
 - For the second point, I would have liked better particle effects, sounds, models and textures to communicate different moods to the player.